Please scroll down for the catalogue, but please be sure to read the below carefully first!

 A Danish apple dating from the 19th century, Filippa is named after the young girl who is said to have raised the first seedling.
 The fruit is medium-sized, green-yellow with red blushes, and has firm, juicy flesh with a refreshing, aromatic flavour.
 Equally good for eating or cooking, it is still grown in Scandinavia.

 Discovered in Essex in 1923, George Cave is among the earliest apples to ripen in Britain, often ready in late July.
 Small to medium in size, it bears bright red flushes over yellow skin.
 The flesh is juicy, tangy, and refreshing, though it softens quickly, making it best enjoyed immediately after harvest.
-A quintessential early summer apple.
+A quintessential early summer apple, which also has the benefit of being self-fertile.

 A Danish variety, Guldborg ripens early but stores surprisingly well into autumn.
 The fruit is pale yellow flushed with red, and its flesh is crisp and delicately flavoured.
 It is versatile, eaten fresh or lightly cooked.
 A testament to Scandinavian apple breeding, it adapts well to northern climates.